-On February 23, 2021, the Company entered into an option agreement, which was finalized effective April 28, 2021, whereby it can earn the sole and exclusive right and option to purchase 100% right, title, and interest in 96 mineral claims situated in the province of Newfoundland and Labrador, for \$6,240 (paid) and the issuance of 300,000 common shares of the Company within 10 business days of TSXV approval (see Subsequent Events note, below).
+On February 23, 2021, the Company entered into an option agreement whereby it can earn the sole and exclusive right and option to purchase 100% right, title, and interest in 96 mineral claims situated in the province of Newfoundland and Labrador, for \$6,240 (paid) and the issuance of 300,000 common shares of the Company (issued) within 10 business days of TSX-V approval.
 The optionor is entitled to receive a 0.25% NSR Royalty, which can be purchased by the Company for \$50,000.